 - Generic Modules commonly available from many suppliers (eg, eBay) at reasonable cost.
 They are characterized by IN and OUT connectors at the short ends of the rectangular PCB.

 - ICStation kit module available as kits from ICStation.

 - FC-16 modules identifiable by the FC-16 designation silk-screened on the PCB.
 Many of the ‘4-joined-up’ module systems are made up of individual FC-16 modules.

 In MD_MAX72xx prior to version 3.0.0, the type of module being used for the library is defined by editing the appropriate #define in the MD_MAX72xx header file.
-For most users, this will be the only action necessary if they always used the same type of display module.
+For most users, this was be the only action necessary if they always used the same type of display module.

 Determining New Hardware Configurations

 The library example code includes a utility called MD_MAX72xx_HW_Mapper.
 This test software maps display hardware rows and columns.
 It uses a generic SPI interface and only one MAX72xx/8×8 LED module is needed for testing.